codalotl/goagentbench/SPEC.md

 ### setup

-`goagentbench setup tui_build`: sets up the source tree for this scenario within the workspace (fetches repo, checks out sha, applies setup steps in the scenario). `tui_build` must exist `testdata`.
+`goagentbench setup tui_build`: sets up the source tree for this scenario within the workspace (fetches repo, checks out sha, applies setup steps in the scenario). `tui_build` must exist in `testdata`.
 This parameter may have slashes to navigate to a nested subdirectory in `testdata`.
-If setup was already run on this scenario (possibly with agent runs dirtying it), setup provide a clean setup of `tui_build`.
+If setup was already run on this scenario (possibly with agent runs dirtying it), setup provides a clean setup of `tui_build`.

 ### run-agent